javacaliente/superdesign-mcp-server/README.md

    - Exact file paths and naming conventions
    - Design type-specific instructions
    - Number of variations to create
-3. **Claude Code**: Receives specifications and:
+3. **Cline**: Receives specifications and:
    - Generates the actual HTML/SVG/React code
    - Saves files to specified locations
    - Follows all Superdesign design principles

-## Usage in Claude Code
+## Usage in Cline

-Once configured, you can use Superdesign through Claude Code with natural language:
+Once configured, you can use Superdesign through Cline with natural language:

 **Example Usage:**
 - "Generate a modern dashboard UI design"